Skip to main content

 Format

 Given a particular topic, it is important for producers (data writers) and consumers (data readers) to agree on a format for what is being published (written) and subscribed (read).
-Commonly used formats are:
+Some commonly used formats are given below.

 JSON